 Based in Northern California, the company regularly collaborates with industry professionals when creating fresh and original sounding microphones.

-RME are a German company founded in 1996 by a small group of designers.
-From day one they have stuck to a strict philosophy of truly innovative design and unparalleled reliability.
+RME is a German company founded in 1996 by a small group of professional audio engineers and designers.

 A selection of Ex-Demo, B-Stock and Open-Box products from our brands including RME, Ferrofish, Icon and Lauten Audio.